Hiring a PPC expert can be challenging, but finding the right one could be your ticket to big wins.

 - You may not be able to afford the level of expertise you need, leaving you to settle for less

 Common payment terms

 Just like in other industries, pricing methods vary in the marketing business.
-Depending on if you hire an individual or agency, this will vary even more.
+Depending on whether you hire an individual or an agency, this will vary even more.

-Typically, payment terms fall into two categories: hourly and fixed rate.
+Typically, payment terms fall into two categories: hourly and fixed rates.
 Since pay ranges vary by region, experience, and more, we’ll keep things general.

 Hourly campaign management